ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Note, if MCAS is integrated with Defender ATP, or other options then unsanctioned apps will be blocked automatically without the need to generate block scripts.

-#### Design Decisions

-The tables below describe the Cloud Discovery design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Cloud Discovery Design Decisions for all agencies and implementation types
+Table 42 Cloud Discovery Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---